Soil Versus Dirt

 Fungi: a bridge for nutrient uptake by plants

 Fungi is a critical component of topsoil acting as a nutrient bridge for plants.
 Soils can be high in both micro and macro nutrients but still have low productivity in terms of plant health and yields.
 Fungi, specifically mycorrhizal fungi, have long filaments (hyphae) which extend great distances within the topsoil profile.
 These filaments act as a bridge between the nutrients and the plant allowing the plant to assimilate nutrients and utilise them for growth.
 Essentially the fungi act to increase the root surface area by around 100-1000 times (healthy soils can contain as much as several kilometres of hyphae within a spoonful of soil) and release enzymes that act on the hard to access soil nutrients such as nitrogen, phosphorus, iron and potassium making them more absorbable by the plant root system.
 Disturbance is the greatest threat to soil fungi diversity, eg: tillage, erosion and mechanical excavation.
-Mycorrhizal fungi populations are reportedly slow to recolonise following disturbance events, meaning that gradually over time our soils have essentially lost much of this important biological activity.
+Mycorrhizal fungi populations are reportedly slow to recolonise following disturbance events, meaning that gradually over time many of our our soils have lost much of this important biological activity.

 The problem with modern farming